3 Tips to Deploy Your App in the Cloud

 After updating the application to be portable, things are different.
 Automations not only copy the code to the host machine, but it can create the virtual host machine itself.
 Automated tests run to ensure everything is working as expected.
 This workflow enables concepts like idempotency, autoscaling, and blue-green deployments, which create a framework for cloud services that can maximize scalability, availability, and cost efficiency.

 Are you a Product Manager that wants to migrate to the cloud?
-Learn more in our post, “5 Things Product Managers Need to Think About When Migrating to the Cloud”.
+Learn more in our post, “5 Things Product Managers Need to Think About When Migrating to the Cloud” or download the “Cloud Migration Checklist” to see what your firm should be prioritizing during your migration.

 You’ve decided to move your application to the Cloud – either to decrease costs or...